nehalkalita/Projection-based-feature-line-extractor/README.md

 ## Code execution
 Open the directory **Code** in an editor like VS Code and run the file named `projection_based_breakline_extractor.py`.
 The user manual for this tool can be accessed through the drop-down menu named `Help`.

-### Metedata files
+### Test data
-The metadata files, located in the **Metadata** directory, summarise the datasets from OpenTopography that were tested with this tool.
+The datasets from OpenTopography which were used to test this tool are available in the **Datasets** directory.
+The metadata files, located in the **Metadata** directory, summarise these datasets.